prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 ---

 ## Constructors
 ### *dsl_ode_trigger_always_new*
 ```C++
 DslReturnType dsl_ode_trigger_always_new(const wchar_t* name, const wchar_t* source, uint when);
 ```

 The constructor creates an Always trigger that triggers an ODE occurrece on every new frame.
 Note, this is a No-Limit trigger, and setting a Class ID filer will have no effect.
 Although always triggered, the client selects when to Trigger an ODE occurrence for each frame; before (pre) or after (post) processing of all Object metadata by all other Triggers.
-As with all Triggers, Always Triggers can be enabled and disabled at anytime by calling [dsl_ode_trigger_enabled_set](#dsl_ode_trigger_enabled_set)
+As with all Triggers, Always Triggers can be enabled and disabled at any time by calling [dsl_ode_trigger_enabled_set](#dsl_ode_trigger_enabled_set)

 Always triggers are helpful for adding [Display Types](/dsoc/api-display-types.md) -- text, lines, rectangles, etc. -- to each frame for one or all sources.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.